Loay Taleb

-Louay Taleb (لُؤَيّ طَالِب; born August 9, 1975 in Damascus, Syria) is a retired Syrian football player.
+Louay Taleb (لُؤَيّ طَالِب; born August 9, 1975, in Damascus, Syria) is a retired Syrian football player.
 He ended his career as a player at Al-Wahda in 2002 and became one of the assistant coaches there.
-He moved to Al-Faisaly club in Jordan to be the assistant coach there from February 2009 until his contract end in May 2009.
+He moved to Al-Faisaly club in Jordan to be the assistant coach there from February 2009 until his contract ended in May 2009.

 Early life

 Louay Taleb was born on 9 August 1975 in the Midan district of Damascus, Syria, the youngest child of Khajo Shasheet, a cook, and Sayah Taleb, a prominent Syrian businessman at the time.
 His father died of a smoking related illness when Louay was very young.

 Football career

 Taleb had a flourishing national and international 6-year career as a player for Al-Wahda and the Syria national football team.
 With significant goals and great defensive work, his club team and country team were getting very close to big accomplishments.
-His best season with Al-Wahda was his 1999-2000 season when he scored 7 goals, including the winning goal in an important match.
+His best season with Al-Wahda was his 1999–2000 season when he scored 7 goals, including the winning goal in an important match.